 **WordPress.org is almost always the better choice. **

-The only reason why you should use the free WordPress hosting at WordPress.com vs WordPress.com is if you want to blog solely out of passion without any intent to make money blogging.
+If you choose WordPress, the only reason why you should use the free WordPress hosting at WordPress.com vs WordPress.com is if you want to blog solely out of passion without any intent to make money blogging.

 As you've seen above, WordPress.com is not entirely free.
 Not if you want a custom domain and ads revenue.
 And the price you have to pay for a premium or business plan is higher than most of the blog hosting services suited for beginners just starting out.